codenamed22/small_hours/STATUS.md

 ## Conclusion

-**What we built:** A beautiful, production-grade brewing engine with excellent architecture and clean code.
+**What we built:** A beautiful, production-grade brewing engine with excellent architecture, clean code, **complete inventory system**, and **77 passing tests**.

-**What we need:** Inventory, ticketing, LLM integration, customers, money management, allergens, tests, and save/load to make it a café simulator.
+**What we need:** Ticketing, LLM integration in game loop, customers with memory, orders/pricing system, allergens, and save/load to make it a café simulator.

-**The good news:** The hardest part (rule engine) is done and done right.
+**The good news:** The hardest parts (rule engine, inventory, tests) are done and done right.
 The architecture is solid.
 We can build on this foundation.

 **The path forward:** Complete Phase 0 properly before adding more features.
-Write tests.
-Integrate LLM.
-Add the missing systems.
+Integrate LLM into game.
+Add ticketing/orders.
+Add allergen system.
 Then polish.

-**Estimated time to Phase 0 complete:** 3-4 weeks of focused work.
+**Estimated time to Phase 0 complete:** 2-3 weeks of focused work (down from 3-4 weeks).

 **Estimated time to Phase 1 complete:** 2-3 additional weeks.